CodeJamm/JUNIT-5_Basics/README.md

 - It primary purpose is to support running JUnit 3 and JUnit 4 written tests on the JUnit 5 platform.
 - It’s there are backward compatibility.

+# Installation 📫

+You can use JUnit 5 in your maven or gradle project by including minimum two dependencies i.e. Jupiter Engine Dependency and Platform Runner Dependency.